Key Takeaways

 The EIN is used by the IRS for federal tax reporting, however, some states also require that a business file for a state-level Tax Identification Number.

-If you need help with understanding EIN requirements, you can post your legal need on UpCounsel's marketplace.
+If you need help with understanding apply for ein number, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.